anuragambuja/data-engineering-gcp/README.md

 - Point-in Time Recovery
 - Scale with Read replicas – To transfer workload to other instance
 - Export data: gcloud utility or Cloud Console to SQL/CSV format
+- To failover, the sql instance should not reside in single zone

 > Connect to MySQL instance